saraclohisey/lab_handbook/Lab_Handbook.md

 - Put the conclusion in the title.
 That way if someone doesn't listen to you, your point is right there on the top of the slide.
 - Less is more, particularly with text.
 No one is reading a wall of text.
 A few words should be sufficient to communicate your conclusion.
 - Pictures tell 1000 words.
 Use pictures where you can to communicate ideas.
-Not only will creating the pictures help you solidify your ideas but they are easier for your audience to digest when they look up from facebook.
+Not only will creating the pictures help you solidify your ideas but they are easier for your audience to digest when they look up from Facebook.
 - Keep animations to a minimum.
 Animations should be used to slowly introduce ideas and guide your audience.
 - Keep slides consistent.
 Choose a style and stick to it.
 - Make it colour blind friendly.
 It's just polite.